After 3 years research we finally projected images of Edweard Muybridge’s Horse in Motion onto the clouds direct from an aeroplane.

 The Laser Zoopraxiscope by Dave Lynch, Mike Nix, Aaron Nielsen is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Permissions beyond the scope of this license may be available at ProjectNimbus.net.

 An Exploration into Natural and Artificial Cloud Projection

 The experimental projection devices fuse old and new methods developed from ubiquitous technology.
-The project is the realisation of 5 years research to experiment with some of the theoretical ideas and prototypes developed through conversation and collaboration with a host of contributors including a weapons expert, chemical physicists, cultural theorists, artists, makers, pilots, sailors and cloud appreciators.
+The project is the realisation of 5 years research to experiment with some of the theoretical ideas and prototypes developed through conversation and collaboration with a host of contributors including physicists, cultural experts, artists, makers, aviators, sailors and cloud appreciators.

 The project is part research into art/ science collaborative practice between Dave Lynch and Mike Nix.